RACING INFO

 Background

 Ryan Moore is a two-time winner of the IJC.
 He is the outstanding international rider of recent years and was the first recipient of the World’s Best Jockey Award as a result of 15 Group 1 wins in 2014.
-He won that accolade again in 2016 and 2021.
+He won that accolade again in 2016, 2021 and 2023.
 Moore hails from a racing family.
 His first win came for his trainer father, Gary Moore, on Mersey Beat over hurdles at Towcester in May, 2000.
 His first professional Flat win came on Marwell’s Kiss at Lingfield in January, 2002.
 He notched a first Group 1 aboard Notnowcato in the 2006 Juddmonte International Stakes at York.
 Moore has won some of the world’s foremost races including all four features at the LONGINES Hong Kong International Races, Hong Kong Derby as well as the Prix de l’Arc de Triomphe, Melbourne Cup, Japan Cup, Golden Slipper, Dubai Turf, English Derby, Irish Derby, French Derby and several Breeders’ Cup races.
-Through 2023, he has won no less than a further 19 Group 1s.
-He currently sits at the top of the 2023 World’s Best Jockey ranking.
+He currently sits at the top of the 2024 World’s Best Jockey ranking.

 Honours